 Finally, if you have to ask -- and you do have to ask, if your wonder circuit is working as it was designed to do -- how can the Aeonic Mother actually accomplish this inception within the ongoing experiment?
 How can she technically and mechanically achieve it?
 Well, go back and look at the photo of threading a film into a projector.
 Picture the left hand touching the film running, just a light touch but it might effect the timing of the frame-stream, inducing anomalies in the pace of events, an odd faltering of time.
 Picture the right hand inserting the new film into the sprocket -- an action called "threading", of all things.
 The right hand deftly hooks the new film on the teeth so that it gets immediately drawn through the projector apparatus with the film already running, and both bands of celluloid stream before the projector light simultaneously.

-As I noted in the comment on that photo, such an insertion of new footage could be mechanically plausible IF there were an additional apparatus installed within the body of the projector capable of holding the new footage and feeding it properly.
+As I noted in the comment on that photo, such an insertion of new footage could be mechanically plausible IF there were an additional apparatus installed within the body of the projector capable of holding the new footage and feeding it in paralleo with the footage already running.
 Just so, the Aeon Sophia achieves her Correction from the advantage of her anomalous condition, situated within the planetary experiment she projected from the galactic core.
 How is she able to correct the world event before the end of the Kalpa, the fifth reel?
 She does not change the ending of the old film but she overlays the footage with the Director's Cut, the version she originally dreamed of how it could play out, given that the Anthropos was left free to own and express its genius-level endowment, unhampered by extraneous deceit.